It4innovations/hyperqueue/docs/deployment/server.md

     The JSON format of the journal events and their definition is currently unstable and can change with a new HyperQueue version.

-### Pruning journal
+### Pruning the journal

-Command `hq journal prune` removes all completed jobs and disconnected workers from the journal file.
+The `hq journal prune` command removes all completed jobs and disconnected workers from the journal file, in order to reduce its size on disk.

-### Flushing journal
+### Flushing the journal

-Command `hq journal flush` will force the server to flush the journal.
-It is mainly for the testing purpose or if you are going to `hq journal export` on a live journal (however, it is usually better to use `hq journal stream`).
+Command `hq journal flush` will force the server to flush the journal, so that the latest state of affairs is persisted to disk.
+It is mainly useful for testing or if you are going to run `hq journal export` while a server is running (however, it is usually better to use `hq journal stream`).

-## Stopping server
+## Stopping the server

 You can stop a running server with the following command: